Getting Started with Blazor ComboBox Component

 Configure the popup list

-By default, the width of the popup list automatically adjusts according to the ComboBox input element’s width, and the height of the popup list has 350px.
-The height and width of the popup list can also be customized using the PopupHeight and PopupWidth properties respectively.
+By default, the popup list width automatically adjusts to the ComboBox input width, and the popup height is 350px.
+The height and width of the popup list can be customized using the PopupHeight and PopupWidth properties.

 <SfComboBox TValue="string" TItem="Games"PopupHeight="350px" PopupWidth="350px" Placeholder="Select a game" DataSource="@LocalData">